OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 ### -Skip

-Skips (does not select) the specified number of items.
-By default, the **Skip** parameter counts from the beginning of the array or list of objects, but if the command uses the **Last** parameter, it counts from the end of the list or array.
+Skips (doesn't select) the specified number of items.
+By default, the **Skip** parameter counts from the beginning of the collection of objects.
+If the command uses the **Last** parameter, it counts from the end of the collection.

 Unlike the **Index** parameter, which starts counting at 0, the **Skip** parameter begins at 1.

+Beginning in PowerShell 7.4, you can use the **Skip** parameter with the **SkipLast** parameter to skip items from both the beginning and end of the collection.

 ```yaml
 Type: System.Int32